Astronomy and Physics Department Proximity to Resources & Laboratories

 The telescopes can also be completely controlled remotely via ancillary computer systems.
 Pentium IV 2.8GHz computers using Software Bisque’s The Sky6 software allow the user to point and click on a star map and send the telescope precisely to over 19 million objects, the same database used by the Hubble Space Telescope.
 Recent US Naval Observatory software updates have expanded this database to over 526 million objects!
 Read More on the History of the Bradstreet Observatory.

-Recently recognized in the top 3 of 25 most Beautiful Christian Universities, Eastern University is revered as a top Christian University in PA with a safe, welcoming community of students, faculty and staff.
+Recognized in the top 3 of 25 most Beautiful Christian Universities, Eastern University is consistently honored as a top Christian University located in Pennsylvania.
+EU boasts of a safe, welcoming community of students, faculty and staff.
 EU’s main campus offers multiple residence halls and academic buildings with amenities to accommodate its approximately 1,700 undergraduate students.

 Quick Campus Links